SamuelLangford/CRUD-APP-/README.md

 #Features
 A simple site that allows you to check out the pages and comment on of varies antagonist's from varies movies and books.

-###How it works
+#How it works
 It's a very simple 5 page node project.
-Each Each villain has thier own
+Each villain has thier own show page that are all basiically the same.
+None of the routes are too complex.
+The users don't really have anything to do with what the site does.

+##Future implications
+I would love to add some more styling to it and have it look nice in all formats.
+I would also like a voting function where everyone can vote for their favorie Villain!.